 The Pennsylvania Department of Agriculture, under Governor Tom Wolf, has launched a workforce development initiative, part of which is to promote and expand the state’s agriculture education opportunities, as well as career and technical education (CTE) programs.

 Through this workforce development initiative, the department has assessed the present employment picture in agriculture and food industries and developed a forecast for the future.

-Today, there are almost half a million Pennsylvania jobs tied to these industries.
+Today, there are nearly 600,000 Pennsylvania jobs tied to these industries.
 The department has identified the 25 most in-demand occupations, which span sectors like production agriculture; animal health and veterinary services; landscaping; food manufacturing, forestry, lumber and wood products; and conservation and natural resources.

 The department is pursuing the workforce development initiative to: